 This webinar was hosted live in 2013 and 2016.
-The 3rd edition will be hosted live on June 25, 2020, @ 11 am EDT.
+The 3rd edition was hosted live on June 25, 2020.
 We also will be releasing a book on Amazon in August related to remote auditing.
 Anyone that has purchased this webinar previously will receive free access to the updated webinar.
 The updated webinar will automatically come with a new Supplier Questionnaire (FRM-004) (a.k.a. – Supplier Survey), in Excel spreadsheet format, that includes questions to help evaluate if a supplier can support remote audits and if personal protective equipment (PPE) is required.
 We are releasing a new Supplier Questionnaire (FRM-004).
 The questionnaire is sold only with the updated webinar as a bundle for $129.

 Are your suppliers qualified?
 Webinar for $129:

 This webinar is intended to teach personnel involved in your supply chain how to qualify new suppliers.
 A link to download the recording is delivered via AWeber in an email.
 This webinar will be updated on June 25, 2020.
 The updated webinar will also automatically come with a new Supplier Questionnaire (FRM-004).